-Catherine is a Chartered Legal Executive who has been with the firm for 28 years and works within the Personal Injury team.
+Catherine is a Associate FCILEx who has been with the firm for 28 years and works within the Personal Injury team.
 She expertise across a wide range of personal injury claims including serious road traffic accident, cyclist claims, accidents at work and criminal injuries claims.
 She has a particular interest in Holiday and Travel claims and accidents suffered abroad.

 Catherine is well known for her caring and understanding manner, ensuring that her advice is clear and professional.

 The claimant had booked a package tour holiday to in Spain with friends.
 The holiday was booked on the internet and initially enquires had to be made to establish whether the holiday fell under the Package Tour Regulations.

 "I have no hesitation what so ever in stating that Catherine Smith was highly efficient, competent, and understanding of my case.
 She had a very quick grasp of all the salient facts and a great ability to analyse these in detail.
 She proved to be an extremely capable person to work with, easy to talk to and towards the successful conclusion of my case a very skilled negotiator.Should the circumstances ever arise where I needed to take legal advice or action again I would have no hesitation in using Catherine as my first choice."